-Following recovery principles, I remember the FOUR C’s.
+I remember the FOUR C’s.
 I know I am not the CAUSE of his problems.
 I have no CONTROL over his problems .
 I cannot CURE it.
 Knowing that I have no CONTROL over people, places and things, the only remedy to the situation is a CHANGE of my attitude.
 It took a lot of practice.
 My strategy is always to be gentle with myself.
 It’s useless beating myself over it.
 If I have to, I will beat myself with a feather.
-Just recently, I learned about self-care.
+It was only in 2005 that I learned about self-care.
 I take care of myself by going to facial salons ,exercising at the gym, meditation , laughing and basically pampering myself.
 Facials are important to me because I don’t like to have worry lines on my face.
 It’s also quite relaxing and calms my mind .
 Exercise gives me the endorphins to stay high with happy hormones.
 It’s working quite well and when friends see me, they think I have a “nice aura” around me.
-Little do they know, that hubby and me just had a fight.
+Little do they know, that hubby and me just had a time-out.
 Hehe.

 An interesting article about Chat Silayan.
 I love you.

 Chat Silayan is his high school batchmate and as you all know, she died of Colon cancer in 2006.

 Anyway, I digress.
 The email was an article, “Whole Again” written on April 16, 2003 wherein Chat Silayan-Bailon shares the lessons she’s learned after 10 years of marriage.
 Part of the article is about….